Post Divorce Modification

 The best interest of the child is always the primary consideration in Texas family courts.
 In order to modify an existing court order, there must be a material and substantial change in the circumstances of the parties and the children.
 This burden of proof was created to prevent the constant re-litigation of cases involving children.
 However, once this threshold is met, the courts consider various factors in determining whether to modify an existing court order including the child’s best interests.

 At Duffee + Eitzen LLP, our family law attorneys are experienced enough to understand the legal issues surrounding modifications.
 We are able to offer various methods of resolving issues including settlement negotiation and mediation, but we are also able to provide aggressive litigation, should that become necessary.
-We take the time to understand the uniqueness of each case and client and we work together as a team to craft creative solutions to best meet our client’s needs.
+We take the time to understand the unique nature of each case and client and we work together as a team to craft creative solutions to best meet our clients’ needs.